JohanAberg/vhs-decode/README.md

 These commands are used for jumping ahead in a file or for defining limits.
-Useful to recover decoding after a crash, or for limiting process time by producing shorter samples.
+Useful to recover decoding after a crash, or for limiting processing time by producing shorter samples.

 `-s`  Jumps ahead to any given frame in the capture.